H.E.R.

-Gabriella Sarmiento Wilson (born June 27, 1997), known professionally as H.E.R. (pronounced "her" and standing for "Having Everything Revealed") is an American R&B singer-songwriter.
-She has won an Academy Award, a Children's and Family Emmy Award, and five Grammy Awards, and been nominated for a Golden Globe Award, three American Music Awards, and four Billboard Music Awards.
+Gabriella Sarmiento Wilson (born June 27, 1997), known professionally as H.E.R. (pronounced as "her"; standing for "Having Everything Revealed") is an American R&B singer-songwriter.
+She has received an Academy Award, a Children's and Family Emmy Award, and five Grammy Awards, as well as nominations for a Golden Globe Award, three American Music Awards, and four Billboard Music Awards.

-After initially recording under her birth name, she adopted the stage name H.E.R. in 2016 and signed with RCA Records to release her debut extended play (EP), H.E.R.
+After initially recording under her birth name, Wilson adopted the stage name H.E.R. in 2016 and signed with RCA Records.
+She released her debut extended play (EP), H.E.R.
 Volume 1, in September of that year.
-It was followed by four EPs, the first two of which were part of her self-titled compilation album (2017), which peaked at number 23 on the Billboard 200 and, from five total nominations, won two Grammy Awards for Best R&B Album and Best R&B Performance for its single, "Best Part" (with Daniel Caesar).
-Her second compilation album, I Used to Know Her (2019), met with similar commercial success and also received five Grammy Award nominations, including Album of the Year and Song of the Year for its single, "Hard Place".
+Her first compilation album, H.E.R.
+(2017), peaked at number 23 on the Billboard 200 and earned five Grammy Award nominations, winning Best R&B Album and Best R&B Performance for "Best Part", a collaboration with Daniel Caesar.
+Her second compilation album, I Used to Know Her (2019), also received five Grammy Award nominations, including Album of the Year and Song of the Year for "Hard Place".

-In 2021, she won her third Grammy Award for Song of the Year with her George Floyd protest-inspired single "I Can't Breathe".
-That same year, her song "Fight for You"—released for the film Judas and the Black Messiah—won the Academy Award for Best Original Song and won the Grammy Award for Best Traditional R&B Performance.
-This makes her the first Academy Award winner born in Generation Z. Her debut studio album, Back of My Mind (2021), was met with critical acclaim and peaked at number six on the Billboard 200.
-In 2022, she won the Children's and Family Emmy Award for her contributions to Barack and Michelle Obama's animated children's series, We the People.
+In 2021, H.E.R. won the Academy Award for Best Original Song for "Fight for You", from Judas and the Black Messiah, and the Grammy Award for Song of the Year for "I Can't Breathe".
+Her debut studio album, Back of My Mind (2021), peaked at number six on the Billboard 200.
+In 2022, she won the Children's and Family Emmy Award for her contributions to the animated children's series, We the People.

 Early life and family

-Gabriella Sarmiento Wilson was born on June 27, 1997, in Vallejo, California, to a Filipino mother and an African-American father, and raised in California's San Francisco Bay Area.
+Gabriella Sarmiento Wilson was born on June 27, 1997, in Vallejo, California, to an African-American father and a Filipina mother from Cabanatuan City, Nueva Ecija, and raised in California's San Francisco Bay Area.
 According to an interview with Guitar Center, Wilson's father was a musician in a cover band, and hosted their practice sessions in the family's living room.
+She appeared in the 2023 edition of the Crossroads Guitar Festival performing with her father.

 Additionally, members of her mother's extended family were guitarists, drummers and bassists, as well as vocalists, often playing for karaoke events.
 Wilson states that these were some of her earliest influences, musically.